cyclejs/cyclejs/README.md

   possible for no component to have functions such as `updateSomething()` which inherently create coupling.
 You can write code with single responsibilities throughout.
 For instance, the View just takes model data and renders virtual elements, it doesn't even have callbacks to handle events.
+Views aren't even aware of events (click, input, etc) that can happen on them.
 Additionally, Rendering is separated from View.
 Contrary to what you expect, a View in Cycle.js does not directly render anything to the browser.
   Instead, it just outputs virtual DOM elements.
-This allows for testing without depending on the DOM, besides other benefits such as being able to hypothetically swap the DOM Renderer with a Cocoa UI tree Renderer or whatever other target you wish.
+This allows for testing without depending on the DOM, besides other benefits such as being able to hypothetically swap the DOM renderer with a Canvas renderer or a Cocoa UI tree renderer or whatever other target you wish.
 - **Great unit testability.** Everything is a JavaScript function or a [DataFlowNode](https://github.com/staltz/cycle/blob/master/docs/data-flow-nodes.md), so testing is mostly a matter of feeding input and inspecting the output.
 - **Welcomes immutable and stateless programming.** Cycle.js is built for, in